tonytzhou/codeforces-/README.md

 the matching grid.
 The time complexity of this solution is O(n^2), where n is the size of the grid, since I used two nested loops to iterate through it. <br>

+**Chocolate Frogs** - For this problem, I used a hash map to store the input card values.
+This structure was particularly useful because it allowed me to track the occurrences of each card efficiently.
+After populating the hash map, I simply outputted the first value (the card) and the second value (the number of occurrences).
+Input operations took O(1) time, but traversing the hash map to get the values likely took O(n) time.

+# Medium
 **The Stairs** - For this problem, I first declared all my integer variables and decided to use two
 vectors: one to store the stair heights and another to calculate the differences between them.
 After taking in my input, I iterated through the vector and